YBW Forum

 Yachting Monthly is a monthly magazine about yachting published by Future PLC.
 It is edited by Theo Stocker. ...
 Through its over one hundred-year history the magazine has been edited by several people whose significance in the yachting world goes beyond being its editor.
 This section is not a comprehensive coverage of all editors.

-13. I tested 8 of the best head torches for sailing and ...
+16. 8 of the best head torches, fully tested and reviewed ...

 Best head torch for spot light.
 Specifications.
 Weight: 94 g (including batteries.
 Batteries Required: 1 x 14500 lithium-ion rechargeable battery (included) / 1 x AA NiMH or 1 x AA alkaline ...